MartynaIwaniec/hangmanUG/README.md

  "pic11")

 If you want to **see the winners**, choose **3**.
-- If you haven't won yet, you the program will inform you that the list is empty.
-To get on the winners list, you have to win a game.
+- If you haven't won yet, the program will inform you that the list is empty.
+To get on the winners' list, you have to win a game.
 - If you won before, you should see your name on the list.
 - Then you will be asked if you want to start a new game.
 If you choose **1**, a new game will start by asking you where do you want to get the word from.
 If you choose **2**, the program will stop.
 ![alt text](https://i.imgur.com/D8u9kL3.png)

 ## If you choose **1** to play the game:
 - Choose **1** if you want to get a word from your own .txt file.
-- Choose **2** if you wan to get a random word from the program.
+- Choose **2** if you want to get a random word from the program.

 #### If you choose 1 to get a word from a .txt file, the program will ask you to enter the path or name of the .txt file.